 You can use this principle to increase the stress of resistance training over time gradually.
 This forces the body to respond progressively to the stressors of resistance training continuously.

 Before the body reaches the finish line and masters the resistance training goal, you slowly and gradually move the finish line further away.
 Unfortunately, this forces the body to chase a finish line that is always just out of reach.

 In summary, resistance training thoughtfully breaks down your muscles, and your body supercompensates by growing bigger muscles to prevent future breakdowns.

 Once the body eliminates the stressor by adapting to it, it doesn’t have to supercompensate further.
 Thus the growth of muscles stops.

-Now that we know the basics of periodization let’s develop a periodization plan for building muscle mass.
+Now that we know the basics of periodization, let’s develop a periodization plan for building muscle mass.

 The first step is to determine your training goals.
 For example, do you want to increase muscle size, strength, or endurance?
-Once you’ve determined your goals, you can start designing a plan to help you achieve them.
+Once you’ve selected your goals, you can start designing a plan to help you achieve them.